Hiomio/Chat-Application/README.md

 This is a simple, yet powerful, multi-client chat application built using Winsock in C++.
 It allows multiple clients to communicate with each other in real-time. 🚀

-✨ #Features
+#✨ #Features
-🧑‍🤝‍🧑 Multi-client support: The server can handle multiple clients concurrently.
+🧑‍🤝‍🧑1.
+Multi-client support: The server can handle multiple clients concurrently.
-⚡ Real-time messaging: Send and receive messages instantly.
+⚡2.Real-time messaging: Send and receive messages instantly.
-📣 Broadcast functionality: Messages from one client are sent to all other connected clients.
+📣3.Broadcast functionality: Messages from one client are sent to all other connected clients.
-🛠️ Thread-based architecture: Efficiently handles multiple clients with multithreading.
+🛠️4.Thread-based architecture: Efficiently handles multiple clients with multithreading.
-💬 User-friendly interface: Simple to use for chatting.
+💬5.
+User-friendly interface: Simple to use for chatting.

 .
-🛠️ Technologies Used
+#🛠️ Technologies Used
-💻 C++: Programming language.
+💻 1.C++: Programming language.
-🌐 Winsock2: Socket programming library for Windows.
+🌐 2.Winsock2: Socket programming library for Windows.
-🧵 Multithreading: To handle simultaneous client interactions.
+🧵 3.Multithreading: To handle simultaneous client interactions.

-📦 Setup and Installation
+#📦 Setup and Installation
-📋 Prerequisites
+📋 1.Prerequisites
-🖥️ Windows operating system.
+🖥️ 2.Windows operating system.
-🛠️ Visual Studio or any C++ compiler that supports Winsock2.
+🛠️ 3.Visual Studio or any C++ compiler that supports Winsock2.
-📚 Basic knowledge of C++ and socket programming.
+📚 4.Basic knowledge of C++ and socket programming.

 .
 🪜 Steps to Run